-Communicating your ideas effectively is a critical skill in business.
-The goal of this course is for each of you to generate positive responses and connect with each audience in a memorable way.
-We make decisions with our "emotional" brain first and then look for the facts to justify our feelings.
-Therefore, to persuade others to take action, you will have to appeal to their emotions as well as their rational and logical brain.
+The goal of this course is to build your knowledge and skills so you generate positive and memorable responses each time you communicate.
+To effectively persuade others to take action, we must appeal to both the rational and the logical sides of the brain.
 We will discuss both the "thinking" and the "things" involved in successful communication.
-Taking a strategic approach, we will examine both what you say and how you say it, offering practical techniques and solutions for successful communication in business and personal situations.
+Taking a strategic approach, we examine what you say and how you say it, offering practical techniques and solutions for successful communication and presentations.

-As you sharpen your ability to analyze a presentation (both style and content) you also refine your observational skills, noticing the subtle details that make a big difference.
-By observing and offering feedback to your classmates you will add to your own skill set.
-A strength-based model for constructive feedback will be utilized.
-Research shows that significant improvement can be made by leveraging your strengths rather than just focusing on improving weaknesses.
-There will be several opportunities to view your taped presentations.
-You will assess yourself and create an action plan for improvement.
-The goal for each of you is to demonstrate continuous growth as you add to your skills and design and deliver a compelling presentation.
+As you sharpen your ability to analyze a presentation (style and content) you will notice how subtle details make a big difference.
+There will be several opportunities to view your taped presentations to assess yourself and create an action plan for improvement.
+The goal is to demonstrate continuous growth as you add to your skills in designing and delivering a compelling presentation.

-Plan to work hard and have a lot of fun as we examine communication theory and combine this with practical wisdom and knowledge.
+Yes, you will work hard and yes, have a lot of fun as we examine evidence-based communication strategies and combine these with practical wisdom and knowledge.